rust-lang/rust/src/doc/rustc-dev-guide/src/backend/lowering-mir.md

 Now that we have a list of symbols to generate from the collector, we need to generate some sort of codegen IR.
 In this chapter, we will assume LLVM IR, since that's what rustc usually uses.
-The actual monomorphisation is performed as we go, while we do the translation.
+The actual monomorphization is performed as we go, while we do the translation.

 Recall that the backend is started by